strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Most of this latency is on the producer side, where the transactions API is implemented.
 The performance degradation can be significant when having short transaction commit intervals.
-Increasing the transaction duration also increases the end-to-end latency, so it's a matter of tradeoff.
+Increasing the transaction duration also increases the end-to-end latency and may require some additional tuning, so it's a matter of tradeoff.

 Another potential drawback is hanging transactions, which are transactions with a missing or out of order control record.
 They may be caused by a network issue causing delayed messages (see [KIP-890](https://cwiki.apache.org/confluence/display/KAFKA/KIP-890%3A+Transactions+Server-Side+Defense)).